 - Exit fees: If you’re on a fixed deal, leaving early may incur an exit fee.
 Variable tariffs typically have no exit fee.

-- Ofgem price cap: The cap limits rates on standard variable tariffs in Great Britain.
+- Ofgem price cap: The cap limits rates on standard variable tariffs in Great Britain and is reset quarterly.
 It does not cap your total bill—your usage still matters.

 - Billing and payments: Direct Debit often offers the lowest rates; alternatives include pay-on-receipt or prepayment.